ishmael-burdeau/digital-sustainability-learning/communicators.md

 - [ ] **Britain Talks Climate** Free, in-depth resource by the group Climate Outreach.
 The report segments the British public into 7 broad groups and suggests strategies for engagement based on values. https://climateoutreach.org/reports/britain-talks-climate/

+- [ ] **Climate Changemaker Playbook** This palybook is based on 3 simple strategies supported by 9 tactics.
+The overall approach is research-based and is supported by case studies.
+Succinct and practical, this is a great way to get started.
+Free 36 page PDF. https://www.ashoka.org/en-ch/climate-changemaking-playbook

 - [ ] **Talking Climate: From Research to Practice in Public Engagement** This books challenges assumptions around climate communications – for example myths around what motivates people.
 Available from the DWP Library for free at https://research.ebsco.com/c/uy344d/search/details/txrfyo7sub or on Climate Outreach at https://climateoutreach.org/reports/book-talking-climate-from-research-to-practice-in-public-engagement/ (first chapter is free)

 - [ ] **How Bad Are Bananas?** The definitive book on the carbon cost of everything.
 Very easy to read a pick up in small chunks.
 Answers some hard questions and makes some excellent comparisons between different products and activities. https://howbadarebananas.com/